andreazialcita/LaTeX/README.md

 # LaTeX Showcase

 This repository contains some LaTeX documents I have created.
-These documents were made particularly to format outputs for my math classes.
+I made these to format important documents for my math classes.

 ## Documents